tud-hri/joan/docs/advanced-add-custom-module.md

 #### <a name="process_class"></a>4.5 The Process class

-The last thing that `almost` every module contains is a Process Class, it says `almost` because a seperate process is not always necessary, for example the `DataPloter` module does not run its own process.
-However a Process class is nearly a must when you want to do some (heavy) computational stuff for exapmle making a model predictive controller.
+The last thing that 'almost' every module contains is a Process Class, it says 'almost' because a separate process is not always necessary, for example the `DataPloter` module does not run its own process.
+However a Process class is nearly a must when you want to do some (heavy) computational stuff for example making a model predictive controller.
 You might ask why this should be run in its own process, the main advantage is that we can run our modules in parallel rather than sequentially.
 Just to be a bit more clear lets think of an example, you might have 3 modules running; `Hardware Manager`, `Haptic Controller Manager` and `Carla Interface`.
 Imagine that you have made a beautiful controller that does some heavy calculations but outputs the best haptic feedback you could think of.
 If JOAN